-A group of friends and I took a ski trip to the Austrian Alps one year during New Year’s, or Sylvester as it is called in German-speaking countries.
+A group of friends and I took a Winter trip to Austria to go skiing in the Austrian Alps one year during New Year’s, or Sylvester as it is called in German-speaking countries.
 All of my friends were experienced skiers or snowboarders and I was the only one who had never done either before.
 We went to a place near Salzburg, if I remember right, called Zell Am See.
 From there we went to several mountains in the area and they took turns helping me up off of the ground for three days.

 After the third day, miraculously, I was able to stay on the board (I opted for snowboarding) and soon enough went flying down the mountain.
 No tricks or anything, but the feeling was one of the most exhilarating I have ever felt.
 So smooth and the snow was all powder.
 Sure, I had a purplish-green bruise from my hip to the middle of my thigh from falling, but it didn’t matter.